junior-path/learning-checklists/checklists/from-zero-to-ruby-on-rails.md

 At this point you know the basic concepts and how they fit together, although you don't know how to use them.
 You often ask for help and you're starting to put more effort into the actual commands needed to get things done.

 You're also learning new concepts, although from a very high level.
 Meanwhile, you're getting deeper into some concepts from the previous level.

+Let's study some of the main data structures:

+- [ ] Stack
+- [ ] Queue
+- [ ] Binary tree

+Now, back to Ruby.

 - [ ] Ruby: what is the Enumerable module.
 - [ ] Ruby: what are exceptions and how to use them?
 [This article](http://blog.honeybadger.io/a-beginner-s-guide-to-exceptions-in-ruby/) is a good start.